 The purpose of the Sustainable Forest Management Plan is to outline:

-- Teal’s approach to achieve sustainable forest management;
+- Teal-Jones’ approach to achieve sustainable forest management;

-Every year Teal updates its Sustainable Forest Management Plan and creates an Annual Report (results for the past year are reported in the plan).
+Every year Teal-Jones updates its Sustainable Forest Management Plan and creates an Annual Report (found in Appendix 1).

 - 43 of 45 indicators were in conformance with targets.

 - 1 indicator, C5.2.2: Level of participation and support in training and skills development did not meet the target but was within the acceptable variance.

 - 1 indicator, C3.2.2: Proportion of forest management activities consistent with prescriptions to protect identified water features did not meet the target or variance.